artcuddy/project4-cocktail-nerd/TESTING.md

 Due to the nature of the Postgres database being offered by Heroku and the way tests are run in Django, I encounterd an error while trying to run tests on my Django application with Heroku Postgres Add-on connected to the application.

-Attempting to run the testing command results in this error
+<a href="https://github.com/artcuddy/project4-cocktail-nerd/issues/29">Github Issue 29</a>

-* Got an error creating the test database: permission denied to create database
+Attempting to run the testing command "python3 manage.py test" results in error -> Got an error creating the test database: permission denied to create database

 * To get this to work I created an additional Postgres database as an add-on and used this as my testing database.